formulahendry/vscode-code-runner/README.md

   * $fileNameWithoutExt: The base name of the code file being run without its extension
   * $driveLetter: The drive letter of the code file being run (Windows only)
   * $pythonPath: The path of Python interpreter (set by `Python: Select Interpreter` command)
+  * $pythonModuleName: The dot-separated filename without extension and relative to workspace (useful for `python -m`)

 **Please take care of the back slash and the space in file path of the executor**
   * Back slash: please use `\\`